rat10/nng/mappings.md

 - all statements that do not themselves contain nested graphs and all statements in un-annotated nested graphs are copied verbatim to a target RDF graph,
 - all statements containing nested graphs, i.e. annotated nested graphs, are mapped to n-ary relations, involving some special vocabulary.

 While the first step is trivial, the second step can lead to rather convoluted n-ary relations.
 We first present a mapping closely aligned to regular RDF, based on a variation to the `rdf:value` property, but then also explore another approach based on the singleton properties proposal.
-To that end we introduce two new properties, `sg:aspectOf` and `sg:inGraph`.
-The property `sg:aspectOf` is defined differently, depending on the chosen mapping, and will be introduced in the respective sections below.
+To that end we introduce two new properties, `nng:aspectOf` and `nng:inGraph`.
+The property `nng:aspectOf` is defined differently, depending on the chosen mapping, and will be introduced in the respective sections below.
-The property `sg:inGraph` records the nested graph that the statement occurs in.
+The property `nng:inGraph` records the nested graph that the statement occurs in.
 The graph identifier can be either a blank node or an IRI, faithfully reflecting the name of the nested graph.
 ```
 DEF

-sg:inGraph a rdfs:Property ;
+nng:inGraph a rdfs:Property ;
-    rdfs:comment "The property `sg:inGraph` records the nested graph that the statement occurs in." .
+    rdfs:comment "The property `nng:inGraph` records the nested graph that the statement occurs in." .
 ```

 #### rdf:value-based Mapping

-In this mapping the property `sg:aspectOf` is defined as a subproperty of `rdf:value`, and the modelling is oriented on the way `rdf:value` in standard RDF is designed to work: it doesn't engage with the property, as the singleton properties approach does, but with the object of a statement.
+In this mapping the property `nng:aspectOf` is defined as a subproperty of `rdf:value`, and the modelling is oriented on the way `rdf:value` in standard RDF is designed to work: it doesn't engage with the property, as the singleton properties approach does, but with the object of a statement.
 ```
 DEF

-sg:aspectOf a rdfs:Property ;
+nng:aspectOf a rdfs:Property ;
     rdfs:subPropertyOf rdf:value ;
-    rdfs:comment "The property `sg:aspectOf` is defined as a subproperty of `rdf:value`.
+    rdfs:comment "The property `nng:aspectOf` is defined as a subproperty of `rdf:value`.
 Its `rdfs:range` is to be interpreted as the primary value of the annotated node." .
 ```

 The nested graph construct